FlyJingFish/AndroidAOP/README.md

      //Required item 👇If you already have this item in your project, you don’t need to add it. implementation 'androidx.appcompat:appcompat:1.3.0' // At least in 1.3.0 and above

-     //Optional 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp 'io.github.FlyJingFish.AndroidAop:android-aop-ksp:2.6.4'
+     //Choose one 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp 'io.github.FlyJingFish.AndroidAop:android-aop-ksp:2.6.4'
-     //Optional 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code annotationProcessor 'io.github.FlyJingFish.AndroidAop:android-aop-processor:2.6.4'
+     //Choose one 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code annotationProcessor 'io.github.FlyJingFish.AndroidAop:android-aop-processor:2.6.4'
      //⚠️Choose one of the above android-aop-ksp and android-aop-processor
      //If you only use the functions in android-aop-extra, you don't need to select these two options